 -Ezra Taft Benson (Ensign, Nov.
 1981, p.
 104)

-In teaching Monkey, I found the distinction between preschool and Kindergarten to be relatively artificial.
+In teaching Hero, I found the distinction between preschool and Kindergarten to be relatively artificial.
 The primary difference was the amount of time we spent doing school in a week: as he got older, I expected more.
 But for the most part, we did the same stuff all along and it worked beautifully.
 I used preschool as a time to practice the skills that I need to do "real" school successfully, and so it was win-win all around.
 Here is what we did:

 I do my best to speak to my children using adult language.
 If I don't think they understand a word, I stop and explain.
 I often talk my way through the day, explaining what I'm doing as we go.